THE SIGNATURE OFFICE IS CLOSED FOR EASTER AND WILL REOPEN ON TUESDAY 7TH APRIL

 Over 90 hours of guided and individual learning, you’ll develop an understanding of this visually rich language, including its grammar, vocabulary, and conversational skills.

-BSL Level 1 course aims
+BSL Level 1 course aims and objectives

 After completing your British Sign Language Level 1 Award, you’ll be able to use BSL to communicate with Deaf individuals.
 You’ll be able to cover a range of themes that involve simple, everyday language use.
+You may wish to explore Deafblind Communication qualifications to broaden your practical communication skills.

 You’ll gain basic skills and confidence to both produce and receive BSL communication — from discussing common topics and asking and answering questions to using appropriate facial expressions and gestures to enhance your communication.